 Check out what are some common Mediterranean foods

 7. Seafood as Main Source of Protein

-Eat seafood and fish more frequent, at least two or three times weekly.
-Some good choices for fish are salmon, sardines, tuna and herring, which are great sources for omega-3 fatty acids.
+Eat seafood and fish more frequently, at least two or three times weekly.
+Some good choices for fish are salmon, sardines, tuna, and herring, which are great sources of omega-3 fatty acids.
 Besides fish, you may also have mussels, oysters, shrimp, squid, clams, crabs, etc. Always serve seafood in the way of grilled or baked, avoid deep-frying.
 You may have seafood dishes for your lunch as well as dinner.